Victor-starr/Tasty-list/client/README.md

 - Users can create, edit, and delete their own recipes.
 - Recipes are displayed as cards for easy browsing.

+## Profile Management

+- check if the user is logged in
+- Users can view their profile and manage their recipes.
+- The profile page displays user information and their created recipes.
+- Users can add recipes to their favorites.

 ### Search

 - Users input a search query.